 Fraudulent misrepresentation is a distinct legal claim from defamation.
 Fraudulent misrepresentation is a contract claim arising out of fraud that occurs in breach of contract cases, while defamation is a false assertion of fact made about someone.

 Fraudulent misrepresentation is a civil offense that may result in damages for the plaintiff and may allow for rescission of a contract depending on the circumstances.

 Fraudulent Misrepresentation Attorneys

 Do you have a legal issue that involves a claim of fraudulent misrepresentation?
-Call the experienced attorneys at Minc LLC to evaluate your case.
-Call (216) 831 -0042 today to find out more information.
+Call the experienced internet defamation attorneys at Minc Law to evaluate your case.
+Call (216)373-7706 or fill out our online contact form today to find out more information.

 “Minc Law did an outstanding job on our case, particularly Daniel and his team.
 They guided us through the entire process of unveiling the individual who was defaming our business online, and then all the way through to getting a satisfactory settlement.
 They always returned calls and offered sound advice for whatever came up during our case.
 If I ever need these types of services again, I will definitely go to them first.”